ivsg-psu/PathPlanning_MapTools_MapGenClassLibrary/README.md

 <a href="#pathplanning_maptools_mapgenclasslibrary">Back to top</a>
 ***

-#### fcn_MapGen_tilePoints
+#### fcn_MapGen_verticesTiling

-The function  **fcn_MapGen_tilePoints** takes as an input set of Nx2 vector of points that specify a points in an area "X".
+The function  **fcn_MapGen_verticesTiling** takes as an input set of Nx2 vector of points that specify a points in an area "X".
 The function returns a tiling of the points by repeating them but with coordinate displacements along the Axis-aligned Bounding Box (AABB), a certain tile "depth".
 For example, if a region "X" is specified and a tiling depth of 1 is used, this returns tiling points that make a 1-unit boundary around X, as:

 ```sh
     Y Y Y